IAFL European Chapter Young Lawyers' Award 2023

 The Young Lawyers' Award carries a prize of €1,000, awarded to the author of the winning contribution, and two €500 prizes for the best runners up.

-The prizes will be presented at the IAFL Introduction to European Family Law Conference in October 2023.
-The winner will be invited to give an oral presentation on his or her contribution during this conference.
+The prizes will be presented at the IAFL Introduction to European Family Law Conference in November 2023.

 A panel of European Chapter Fellows will be responsible for the selection of the winning contributions.
 The Young Lawyers' Award winner will be selected by the panel on the basis of the written composition concerning International or European Family law, the practical and theoretical interest and the legal analysis of the contribution.